jbatnozic/N.E.W.-40.000/Codices/Orks.md

 ## Codex Special Rules

   ### 'Ere We Go:
-  During the Fight phase, the Attack and Initiative characteristics of models in this unit are increased by 1 if:
+  While this unit is not In Disarray:
-  - The unit made a Charge move in the previous Charge phase;
+  - When making a charge roll for this unit, you can re-roll any number of dice;
-  - The unit is not In Disarray.
+  - During the Fight phase, increase the Initiative characteristics of models in this unit by 1 if the unit made a charge move during the previous Charge phase.

   ### Breakin' 'Eads:
   **Note:** This special rule can be conferred to a unit by a model in that unit and/or by a nearby CHARACTER.